joomla/Manual/migrations/44-50/removed-backward-incompatibility.md

 ### User group event `onUserBeforeDeleteGroup` and `onUserAfterDeleteGroup` backward compatibility

 - PR: https://github.com/joomla/joomla-cms/pull/41916
 - Description: `onUserBeforeDeleteGroup` and `onUserAfterDeleteGroup` is now compatible with `onContentBeforeDelete` and `onContentAfterDelete` events.
-Or attributes still work but will be removed in the future.
+Old attributes still work but will be removed in the future.

 ```php
 // Old